mpicbg-scicomp/gearshifft/README.md

 ## Build
 Go to the gearshifft directory (created by git clone ...):
 ```
-mkdir build && cd build
+mkdir release && cd release
 cmake ..
 make -j 4
 ```
 CMake tries to find the libraries and enables the corresponding make targets.
-After make have finished you can run e.g. `./gearshifft_cuFFT`.
+After make have finished you can run e.g. `./gearshifft_cufft`.

 ## Usage